JGradone/Slocum-AD2CP/README.md

 04_ notebook
 ----------------------
 This notebook is a *bonus* notebook.
 This step is the analysis!
-The examples included here are from some of my on-going research projects.
+The example included here is from some of my on-going research projects.

 Acknowledgments